Baseldiab/Alwaan/README.md

 1. Deal with redux library.

-1. Fetching Dtat from APIs.
+1. Fetching Data from APIs.

 1. Use React Hook (UseState, useEffect).